Capstone-Template-orginisation/website-template/src/content/docs/processes/Documentation/writing-style-guide.md

 ## Bias-free communication

 When creating documentation, we have an obligation to respect all individuals.
-At Thoth Tech we promote an inclusive and supportive environment.
+At Company we promote an inclusive and supportive environment.
 This extends to our communication.

 We have a responsibility to respect diversity and promote inclusion through all our communication.